serokell/update-daemon/README.md

 ## About Serokell

-Patak is maintained and funded with ❤️ by [Serokell](https://serokell.io/).
-The names and logo for Serokell are trademark of Serokell OÜ.
+update-daemon is maintained and funded with ❤️ by [Serokell](https://serokell.io/) The names and logo for Serokell are trademark of Serokell OÜ.

 We love open source software!
 See [our other projects](https://serokell.io/community?utm_source=github) or [hire us](https://serokell.io/hire-us?utm_source=github) to design, develop and grow your idea!